willwh/hook.io/ReadMe.md

 2. Hooks can have many hook servers and many outgoing client connections to other hooks
 3. Every channel of communication is bidirectional
 4. hooks cannot hear their own input ( circular messages )
-5. hook output is ALWAYS rebroadcasted to all siblings
+5. hook output is ALWAYS re-broadcasted to all siblings
-6. hooks can auto-detect if they should be a server or a client on startup 7  hooks can auto-detect which port they should listen on
+6. hooks can auto-detect if they should be a server or a client on startup
+7.  hooks can auto-detect which port they should listen on

 ## Try out a contrived demo